Canoeing The Little Missinaibi River: Day 1 – from Healey Bay to Ramhill Lake

 And then – a shocker!
 Sitting on the lake as we entered were a couple of fishing boats!
 “What the …!
 How did they get here?”
 Well, the Austin Road passes the lake on its east shore, and a few minutes later, we would see their parked vehicles.
 We waved at them in the distance and headed to the north end of the lake, where it narrows and does a sharp turn to the right.
 We knew there would be some complications to deal with!

 We spent a half-hour (2:00 to 2:30) on the rapids and blockages to the north of Sunset Lake, where it makes that sharp turn to the east.
-There was no trail to be found – what a surprise! – so we bushwhacked our way on river right to the bottom of the rapids.
+There was no trail to be found, so we bushwhacked our way on river right to the bottom of the rapids.
 Along the way, we did some trimming and marking the new trail with prospector tape on the off-chance that some crazy canoe trippers would be coming through!

 We put in below the rapids out of Sunset Lake at 2:30.
 By 3:00, we had paddled the three kilometers down to the “road” as it crossed the river at the south end of Ramhill Lake.
 There is a definite wetland feel to the area; it reminded us of the Peterbell marsh area on the Missinaibi River.
 Three beaver dams presented the only interruptions to our easy paddling.

 We kept looking for grazing moose, but none were to be seen.
 We would see our first (and only moose) of the trip on Day 5 as we were approaching Admiral Falls just north of the outlet of Little Missinaibi Lake.
-We had expected way more, given that this was the world’s largest game preserve!
-[See the Benoits’ Boreal In Peril – The State of The Chapleau Game Preserve) for a troubling assessment.
-They have also produced a brief video accessible on Youtube here.]
+We had expected to see many more, given that this was the world’s largest game preserve!

 We set up camp on river left after clearing away some alders.
 A light rain had us setting up the Granny apple green silnylon über-tarp first and then putting up the tent underneath.
 Some packs went underneath the overturned canoe and others into the vestibule areas on both sides of the tent.
 Then it started raining in earnest for a while, so we had a late afternoon siesta, lulled into nap mode by the raindrops hitting the tarp.